stephp23/TKH-Bloomberg-Team3/README.md

 ## API

-We are using the - [U.S. DEPARTMENT OF EDUCATION College Scorecard](https://github.com/RTICWDT/open-data-maker/blob/master/API.md)
+We are using the - [U.S. Department of Education College Scorecard](https://github.com/RTICWDT/open-data-maker/blob/master/API.md)

  <!-- which gives the following information: